How to buy Service Stream (SSM) shares

 Service Stream share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Service Stream's is 0.6243.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Service Stream's is 0.5057.
 This would suggest that Service Stream's shares are less volatile than average (for this exchange).

 Service Stream overview